-Wiener Schnitzel is a delicious treat, much beloved by Austria and other countries in that region.
-It is, in fact, one of the premier examples of Viennese cuisine and has served as the backbone of many a natives childhood diets.
-Wiener Schnitzel Day celebrates this meal and its history.
+Wiener Schnitzel is a delicious treat that is much beloved by Austria and other countries in that region.
+It is, in fact, one of the premier examples of Viennese cuisine and has served as the backbone of many a native’s childhood diet.

 History of Wiener Schnitzel day

 A breaded cutlet that is deep-fried in oil, Wiener Schnitzel is traditionally made from veal, but also can be made from pork.
 In Australia, it might even be found made out of chicken or beef.

 This dish is actually named after the city where it was invented, as “Wien” is the way Vienna is written in German.